TedTschopp/tedt.org/_posts/blog-posts/2019-01-23-Reprint-ICBM-by-Hanson-W-Baldwin.md

 excerpt: |
   IT WILL not be long.
 In ten years—five years, perhaps only two or three —the historic count-down will start: "Ten — nine — eight — seven — six — five — four — three — two — one —" At zero a new era will open up on the earth—the era of push-button war.

+description: "REPRINT: An exploration of the Cold War-era race between the United States and the Soviet Union to develop the first intercontinental ballistic missile (ICBM).
+Highlighting the technological, strategic, and political implications, it examines the reasons behind potential U.S. lag in this critical contest.
+The author emphasizes the urgent need for public awareness and informed democratic decision-making on this vital matter of national security, technological innovation, and global power dynamics."

 layout: post

 guid: 7a6805c0-d19d-4397-8ff5-ebe515ae289b